You’ve gotta’ try this turkey pot pie soup! Whether you have leftover turkey or chicken in the house it is creamy comfort food everyone will love.

 - Heavy cream

-At the same time this is added I use a moment to throw in some flaky biscuits into the oven to get that pot pie feeling.
+At the same time this is added I take a moment to throw some flaky biscuits into the oven.
+These will give this meal a pot pie feeling.

 You can either:

 - Serve biscuits on the side

 - Cut them in half and dunk them into the sides of each soup bowl so they soak up the goodness when served